jeffareid/erasureb/README.md

 ersbch.cpp = C++ BCH based erasure code.

-ersbchc.cpp+ersbch32.asm - C++ and assembly erasure code. ersbch32.asm functions use C++ mangled names.
+ersbchc.cpp+ersbch32.asm - C++ and assembly X86 X64 erasure code.
+ersbch32.asm functions use C++ mangled names.

-Visual Studio 2015 was used to compile and/or assemble code.
+Visual Studio 2015 was used to compile and assemble code.

 In the example code, there are defines that setup a data matrix as a 20 row x 32768 column matrix, with the first 17 rows as data, and the last 3 rows as parities, for up to 3 erasure correction.

-The example code is based on "BCH view" Reed Solomon code as an alternative to "original view Vandermonde matrix" code.
+Ersbch is based on "BCH view" Reed Solomon code as an alternative to "original view Vandermonde matrix" code.
-"Original view" and "BCH view" are actually two different codes, using different encoding and decoding algorithms, but both are called Reed Solomon.

-Almost all Reed Solomon error or error+erasure correcting codes are BCH view.
-They were developed much earlier and are much faster at correcting errors.

-BCH view is also faster as an erasure only code.
-Let p = # parity rows, and e = # erasure rows for correction.

-BCH view encodes p-1 rows via matrix multiply and XOR to encode the remaining row, essentially correcting the last row to encode it.

-BCH view corrects e-1 erasure rows via matrix multiply, and XOR to correct the remaining erasure row.
-A single erasure only uses XOR.

 The Wikipedia article describes the differences between "orignal view" and "BCH view", as well as a descrption of the encoders.
 The article describes error decoders, but not erasure only decoders.

 [Wiki Reed Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)

+For p parities, ersbch encodes p-1 rows via matrix multiply and XOR to encode the remaining row, correcting the last row to encode it.

+For n erasures, ersbch corrects n-1 rows via matrix multiply and XOR to correct the remaining row.
+A single erasure only uses XOR.

 In the example code, the field is GF(2^8) based on